grammarly/rocker-compose/README.md

 Use [gb](http://getgb.io/) to test and build.
 We vendor all dependencies, you can find them under `/vendor` directory.

 Please, use [gofmt](https://golang.org/cmd/gofmt/) in order to automatically re-format Go code into vendor standartised convension.
 Ideally, you have to set it on post-save action in your IDE.
-For SublimeText3, [GoSublime](https://github.com/DisposaBoy/GoSublime) package makes it right.
+For SublimeText3, [GoSublime](https://github.com/DisposaBoy/GoSublime) package does the right thing.

 ### Build